How often do you tell yourself ” I should be doing such and such” or ” I’d better do this or that” ?

 We are crippling our bodies more than necessary.
 It really doesn’t make much sense to continue to push beyond our limits if you stop and think about it.

 We end up in a vicious cycle of more pain, tiredness and other worsening symptoms.
 All of which remove more and more control over our daily lives.

 So how can we help ourselves?

 Our Bodies Key Messages

 Our bodies give us key messages every day.
-Pain and fatigue are the two key indicators, in my opinion, we need to watch out for.
+Pain and fatigue are perhaps the two key indicators we need to watch out for.
 When they present and begin to increase, it’s time to listen, stop, review and adjust.

 Let’s look at each of those categories a little closer.

 My pain is constant but it does have varying levels.
 I have base pain, intermediate pain and severe pain.

 At my base level, I can function around the home doing a little cleaning, making cups of tea, doing admin work, writing and managing my forum.
 I can also go out for an hour for a coffee with my husband once during the week and I can more easily get to medical appointments etc. At this level I must have morning and afternoon rest periods, lying flat on the bed, and I can’t be on my legs for longer than 30 mins at a time.

 At my intermediate level, I need to reduce my cleaning tasks, avoid sitting at my computer to do admin tasks and increase my bedrest sessions from 30 mins to 60 mins.
 I can still manage my forum and write while resting.
 I can only be on my legs for 10 mins at a time.